Dev-BhoneAK/MyReads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components # All of react components are in this directory.
+    │   ├── Book.js # Book component which is used in both home and search pages.
+    │   ├── Bookshelf.js # Bookshelf component classifies into 3 categories(Currently Reading, Want to read and Read), uses in home page.
+    ├── contexts # Contains React contexts
+    │   ├── ChangeBookShelf.svg # React context which will be used in root of app to pass through the lowest child component ├── css # All of stylesheets are in this directory.
+    │   ├── Detail.css # Stylesheet for Book Detail page
+    │   ├── Login.css # Stylesheet for Login page
+    │   ├── NotFound.css # Stylesheet for 404 page
+    ├── icons # Helpful icons for app.
+    │   ├── add.svg
+    │   ├── arrow-back.svg
+    │   └── arrow-drop-down.svg
+    │   └── correct-tick.svg
+    ├── images # Helpful images for app.
+    │   ├── 404.jpg
+    ├── pages # Contains all pages which are navigated by Routes │   ├── Admin.js # Page which contains nested route to login and signup pages, │   ├── Detail.js # Page which shows detail info about book and description, This page can be accessed by clicking book thumbnail on home or search pages.
+    │   ├── Home.js # Page which shows 3 different bookshelves.
+This page will be rendered after successful login.
+    │   ├── Login.js # Page which shows login form to authenticate.
+Before Login, user should signup first.
+    │   ├── NotFound.js # Page which shows 400 error page when user navigates to the route that won't served in app.
+    │   ├── Search.js # Page which contains user searchable input and result panel which displays the books as total result according to user query.
+    │   ├── Signup.js # Page which shows signup form to register user into google firebase.And then, User can be log in with these singup data into app.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
+    ├── App.js # This is the root of app.
 Contains static HTML right now.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
-You probably won't need to change anything here.
+    ├── firebase.js # Contains signup and login functions which are connected to firebase ├── index.css # Global styles.
-    └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+    └── index.js # It is used for DOM rendering only.
+    └── ProtectedRoute.js # Parent Component which willl be used to protect child components which are needed authorization
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)